ad1269/cs104/about.md

 ### Assignments

-There will homeworks due every Thursday at 10:00 PM, with the following homework released every Friday.
+There will homeworks due on Monday at 10:00 PM, with the following homework released every Friday.
 Additional assignments may be given out during class, although they will typically be done together and for a participation grade.

 ### Exams